buncram/cram-soc/deps/bio/README.md

 ## Halt to Quantum R20

 R20 is a dummy register that discards any data written.
-However, when any CPU writes to R20, its clock is stalled until the next quantum pulse.
+However, when any CPU accesses R20, the accessing CPU's clock is stalled until the next quantum pulse.

 The quantum pulse can originate from two sources:
 - Internal fractional clock divider, dividing down from `aclk` (one per core)